LucasFilipiDosSantos/LucasFilipiDosSantos/README.md

+Hi my name is Lucas 👋
-Brazilian programming student majoring in Systems Analysis and Development, passionate about building modern web applications and learning new technologies.
+I'm Brazilian programming student majoring in Systems Analysis and Development, passionate about building modern web applications and learning new technologies.

 <div style="width: max-content;">